Joanna Cameron

-Patricia Kara Cameron (September 20, 1948 – October 15, 2021), sometimes credited as JoAnna Cameron, was an American actress and model, perhaps best known for her portrayal of the title role on Isis, a 1970s children's television series, which was later rebroadcast as The Secrets of Isis.
+Patricia Kara Cameron (September 20, 1948 – October 15, 2021), sometimes credited as JoAnna Cameron, was an American actress and model, perhaps best known for her portrayal of the title role on Isis, a 1970s television series, which was later rebroadcast as The Secrets of Isis.

 Career

 Early career

 While at college, Cameron became friends with Linda Hope, the daughter of Bob Hope.
 When she was introduced to the famous comedian, he cast her in the film How to Commit Marriage in 1969.
 This led to a series of film and television roles throughout the 1970s.
 Cameron was reportedly considered for the Love Story role that went to Ali MacGraw.
 She acted in the 1970s films B.S.
 I Love You and the black comedy Pretty Maids All in a Row.

 Her television performances also included roles in The Bold Ones: The New Doctors, Columbo, and several episodes of Marcus Welby, MD.
 She also had a prolific career in commercials and claimed at one time to have held the record for having done the most commercials in the Guinness Book of World Records.